An effective restriction theorem via wall-crossing and Mercat's conjecture: Introduction

-\subsection{Slope stability of tangent bundle of $\mathbb{P}^n$ restricted to a surface.}
+\subsection{Slope stability of the restriction of tangent bundle of $\mathbb{P}^n$ to a K3 surface.}

+Let $S$ be a smooth projective K3 surface and let $L$ be an ample line bundle generated by its global sections on $S$.
+Then there is a well-defined morphism

-In the second part of the paper, we use similar methods, to reprove Camere's result on the stability of the vector bundle $M_L$, which is defined as follows.
-Let $X$ be an algebraic K3 surface over $\mathbb{C}$, which not necessarily satisfies condition $(*)$, and $L$ be a globally generated ample line bundle on $X$.
-Assume $M_L$ is the kernel of evaluation map on the global sections of $L$:
+In the final part of the paper, we apply wall-crossing with respect to Bridgeland stability conditions on K3 surfaces to reprove Camere's result on slope-stability of $\phi_L^{*}T_{\mathbb{P}^n}$.
+The restriction of the Euler exact sequence to the K3 surface $S$ and tensoring with $L^*$ gives the short exact sequence

-\begin{Thm}\cite[Theorem 1]{camere:tangent-bundle-of-pn} Assume $X$ is a complex algebraic K3 surface and $L$ is a globally generated ample line bundle on $X$.
-Then the vector bundle $M_L$ is $\mu_L$-stable. \end{Thm}
+\begin{Thm}\cite[Theorem 1]{camere:tangent-bundle-of-pn} Let $S$ be a smooth projective K3 surface over $\mathbb{C}$, and let $L$ be a globally generated ample line bundle on $S$.
+Then the kernel $M_L$ of the evaluation map on the global sections of $L$